geniiii/ripcord-community-fix/README.md

 # ripcord-community-fix

-*(formerly known as `ripcord-audio-hook`)*
+_(formerly known as `ripcord-audio-hook`)_

 Fixes Ripcord:

 1. not connecting <sup>due to the binary ETF parser aborting upon discovering invalid/unhandled map keys</sup>
-2. lacking support for new encryption modes, causing it to fail to connect to voice channels
+2. lacking support for DAVE E2EE and new encryption modes, causing it to fail to connect to voice channels
 3. having garbled audio in voice channels <sup>due to reading RTP header extensions larger than 8 bytes as voice data</sup>
 4. getting stuck on "Routing..." when attempting to join voice channels <sup>due to sending and receiving an old (?) version of the IP discovery packet</sup>
 5. failing to connect to voice channels <sup>due to creating malformed WebSocket gateway URIs</sup>
 6. not ordering servers in the sidebar correctly <sup>due to the addition of folders</sup>
 7. not loading image previews
 8. not showing "Stage" voice channels
-   *(This is accomplished by making Ripcord think stages are regular voice channels.
-This means that there is no way to become a speaker, and no way to differentiate a stage from a regular voice channel)*
+   _(This is accomplished by making Ripcord think stages are regular voice channels.
+This means that there is no way to become a speaker, and no way to differentiate a stage from a regular voice channel)_

 Supports Ripcord 0.4.29 on Windows.
 [Supports Ripcord 0.4.29 on Linux, albeit with limited testing.](https://github.com/geniiii/ripcord-audio-hook/tree/linux)

 ## Usage

 Download the DLL file from [the Releases page](https://github.com/geniiii/ripcord-audio-hook/releases) and place it in your Ripcord directory, or watch the video below if you don't understand:
 <a href="https://www.youtube.com/watch?v=MY1-YvD1vzg"><img src="https://github.com/user-attachments/assets/ff60fb35-733c-4faf-a681-ff84ca458fa7" width=640px></a>

 ## Building

 ### If you don't know what you're doing, look at the Usage section above instead.

 1. Install Visual Studio 2019 or newer with the C++ development tools
+2. `git submodule update --init --recursive`
-2. Run `build.bat`
+3. Run `build.bat`

 ## Credits

 [@u130b8](https://github.com/u130b8) for fixing image previews
 [@ouwou](https://github.com/ouwou) for determining the cause of garbled audio
 [@muffinl0rd](https://github.com/muffinl0rd) for bypassing ETF parser abortion